pievos101/GNN-SubNet/README.md

 g.module_importances

 ```

-The main file is called 'OMICS_workflow.py'.
-Within that python file you find the function 'load_OMICS_dataset()'.
-It expects the PPI network as an input, the feature matrices, as well as the outcome class.
+The GNNSubNet initialization function  expects the PPI network as an input, the feature matrices, as well as the outcome class.
 The input needs to be adjusted by the user.

 The PPI network consists of three columns.
 The first two columns reflect the edges between the nodes (gene names), the third column is the confidence score of the specified edge.
 The range of this score is [0,999], where high scores mean high confidence.